🪨

 📜Origins and Founding

-• Justin Smith grew up on the James Berry Vineyard, planted 1981 by parents Terry and Carolyn Smith
+• Justin Smith grew up on the James Berry Vineyard, planted 1981 by parents Terry and Carolyn Smith on calcareous westside hillsides

-• Saxum (Latin for 'stone') named for the limestone hillside soils of the James Berry Vineyard
+• Saxum (Latin for stone): named for limestone hillside soils and the Smith family's tradition of rock-themed nicknames

 🎯Why It Matters

 Saxum's 2010 Wine Spectator Wine of the Year for the 2007 James Berry Vineyard was a landmark moment for Paso Robles and for American Rhône-style wines broadly.
 No Paso Robles wine had ever held the #1 position in Wine Spectator's annual ranking, and the recognition validated decades of Rhône Rangers Movement investment in the AVA by Tablas Creek, Booker, L'Aventure, and others.
-Saxum's stylistic combination - Justin Smith's emphasis on whole-cluster fermentation, blending traditions inherited from Châteauneuf-du-Pape, and the unusual concentration of the steep limestone James Berry site - demonstrated that California Rhône wines could achieve a level of distinction that paralleled Châteauneuf and Hermitage.
+Justin Smith's stylistic combination, emphasizing whole-cluster fermentation, blending traditions inherited from Châteauneuf-du-Pape, and the unusual concentration of the steep limestone James Berry site, demonstrated that California Rhône wines could achieve a level of distinction paralleling Châteauneuf-du-Pape and Hermitage.
 The Saxum model influenced a generation of Paso Robles Rhône-style producers and shifted critical attention toward the AVA's western limestone hillside terroir.

 • 2007 James Berry Vineyard: 2010 Wine Spectator Wine of the Year, an unprecedented Paso Robles honor